-If the University believes you’ve not followed good academic practice, you will be invited for a meeting with an
+If the University believes you’ve not followed good academic practice, you’ll be invited for a meeting

-Academic Conduct Officer (ACO).
-They can also be called an Academic Conduct Educator (ACE), but it’s the same
+with an Academic Conduct Officer (ACO).
+They can also be called an Academic Conduct Educator (ACE), but

-They’ll often talk about your similarity score, so it is important tounderstand what your Turnitin score meansby reading our guide.
+They’ll often talk about your similarity score, so it’s important to understand what your Turnitin score means by reading our

 Academic Conduct Viva/ Viva Voce (ACV):